darius/traitor/larouchefoucauld-maxims.md

 ### Our virtues, most often, are but vices disguised.

-1. What we take for virtues are often only a congeries of doings and interests, that chance or our industry know how to arrange; and it is not always by courage and chastity that men are brave, and women chaste.
+1. What we take for virtues are often only a jumble of doings and interests, that chance or our own industry know how to arrange; and it is not always by valor and chastity that men are brave, and women chaste.

 2. Ego is the greatest of all toadies.